AriqAhmer/ariqahmer.github.io/_posts/2024-10-20-backpropagation-using-new-definition.md

 $$\frac{d \Gamma^*_Q}{d \Gamma_Q} = \Gamma^{*'}_{Q}(P, W_Q) = A'(Q)$$

-Which means the derivative of the activation function $A'$ is applied to all nodes $q \in Q$.
+Which means the derivative of the activation function $A\'$ is applied to all nodes $q \in Q$.
 We can also note a similar simplification for the last term as:

 $$\frac{d \Gamma_Q}{d W_Q} = \Gamma'(P, W_Q)$$